Zygmunt Kubiak

 Zygmunt Kubiak (30 April 1929, in Warsaw – 19 March 2004) was a Polish writer, essayist, translator, propagator of the antique culture, and professor at the University of Warsaw.

 His book Mitologia Greków i Rzymian was shortlisted for the Nike Award in 1998.

 He translated, among others, Virgil's Aeneid, St. Augustine's Confessions, and all poems of Constantine P. Cavafy.

+In 1963 he received Kościelski Award.